foorester/oapi-codegen/README.md

 ## OpenAPI Client and Server Code Generator

+## Fork Notes

+This fork of the OpenAPI generator, used in some of the projects under the Foorest organization, focuses on enhancing the readability and maintainability of server and client interface function names.
+In the original generator, the function names generated for URLs with nesting could become excessively long and convoluted.
+To address this issue and ensure code neatness and ease of modification, we have made modifications to the generator to produce shorter and more understandable function names.

+Please note that this fork is specifically tailored for the needs of those mentioned projects, and it may not be suitable for every use case.

 ⚠️ This README may be for the latest development version, which may contain unreleased changes.
 Please ensure you're looking at the README for the latest release version.